awslabs/aws-lambda-web-adapter/examples/laravel-zip/README.md

 # laravel-zip

-This example shows how to use PHP Runtime to run a Laravel application on PHP runtime.
+This example shows how to run a Laravel application on AWS Lambda.

 ### How does it work?

-We add PHP Runtime layer to the function and configure wrapper script.
+We add PHP layer to the function and configure wrapper script.

-1. attach PHP Runtime layer to your function.
-This layer containers PHP Runtime binary and a wrapper script.
+1. attach PHP layer to your function.
+This layer containers PHP binary and a wrapper script.
     1. x86_64: `arn:aws:lambda:${AWS::Region}:753240598075:layer:Php82FpmNginxX86:12`
     2. arm64: `arn:aws:lambda:${AWS::Region}:753240598075:layer:Php82FpmNginxArm:12`
 2. configure Lambda environment variable `AWS_LAMBDA_EXEC_WRAPPER` to `/opt/bootstrap`.
 This is a wrapper script